-Credit card numbers mean different things, depending on where they fit the pattern on your card.
-Here’s what each section of your credit card number means.
+The numerals on your credit card mean different things, depending on where they fit on the up to 16-digit card number.
+Here’s what each section means.

 It’s easy to use credit cards almost every day, without giving the numbers on the cards a second thought.